 Sanford C. Reynolds, Jr., John N. Brooks, Jr., Edmund L. Keeley, James M. Markham, and John A. McPhee, the editorial board, "The Putnam sculpture: 20th Century masterpieces give dramatic perspectives to Princeton's familiar vistas", Princeton alumni weekly 70 (Jan.
 27, 1970): p.
 1214

-Sanford C. Reynolds Jr., John N. Brooks Jr., Edmund L. Keeley, James M. Markham, and John A. McPhee, the editorial board, "Weird Sculptures," in Letters section of Princeton Alumni Weekly 70 (March 3, 1970):
+Sanford C. Reynolds Jr., John N. Brooks Jr., Edmund L. Keeley, James M. Markham, and John A. McPhee, the editorial board, "Weird sculptures", Princeton Alumni Weekly 70 (March 3, 1970):

 Patricia Elsen and Catherine C. Brawer, "College museum notes", Art journal 30, no. 1 (Autumn, 1970): pp. 54-58+60+62+64+66+68+70+72+74+76-81)